Chicana/o/x Studies

 Pre-requisites: CHST 201.

-This course provides an overview of current theories and research concerning the physical and mental health of Chicano/Latino populations in the US.
-Students will be introduced to domains of health resilience and health risk in U.S. Latino populations and consider how social and political-economic context, cultural based beliefs, and health behaviors come together to influence health outcomes.
+Provides an overview of current theories and research concerning the physical and mental health of Chicano/Latino populations in the US.
+Introduction to domains of health resilience and health risk in U.S. Latino populations and consider how social and political-economic context, cultural based beliefs, and health behaviors come together to influence health outcomes.

 CHST 405.
 CHICANO AND LATINO EDUCATION.
 5 Credits.